ton-community/ton-docs/docs/develop/howto/fees-low-level.md

 ## Transactions and phases

-AAs was described in the [TVM overview](/learn/tvm-instructions/tvm-overview), transaction execution consists of a few phases.
+As was described in the [TVM overview](/learn/tvm-instructions/tvm-overview), transaction execution consists of a few phases.
 During those phases, the corresponding fees may be deducted.
 There is a [high-level fees overview](/develop/smart-contracts/fees).

 ## Storage fee